alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

 A Makefile uses special syntax, somewhat akin to functions, that tells the system what command string to run.
-This is implemented by a "function" name, followed by a ":"; all lines below that are indented with a "\t" (a tab space) will be executed when the Makefile is run.
+This is implemented by a "rule" target, followed by a ":", which signifies the intended output files for the rule; all lines below that are indented with a "\t" (a tab space) will be executed in the shell when the Makefile is run.
+Each rule may have dependencies following the ":"; these files must be present in order for the rule to execute, otherwise it returns an error for the missing file(s).
+When `make` is called, it will check the time of the last edit of all the target file and its dependent files; if the times are different then Make will run those rules and update the target files, if not then Make will simply say that the files are up to date.
 Variables can also be created, and will stand in for any string of text within the Makefile; this is useful when there is a text string that appears multiple times within the Makefile, especially a long one like a file extension.
 These variables can be called within the Makefile by substituting the string with `$(variable name)`.
-When the user uses the make command in the shell, the Makefile will run the
-all: function, which runs the function(s) that follow the colon.
-Other functions may be defined, but do not have to be called by all:; instead, the user can run `make (function name)` in the shell to run that series of command lines.
-A basic implementation of a Makefile may look something like this:
+When the user uses the make command in the shell, the Makefile will run the `all:` rule, if defined, which runs the rule(s) that follow the colon.
+Other rules may be defined, but do not have to be called by all:; instead, the user can run `make (rule name)` in the shell to run that series of command lines.
+A basic
+implementation of a Makefile may look something like this:

 ```
-files = ~/Desktop/folder1/
+files = folder1/folder2

 all: removefile